IPS-Eye-White

 Concerning him we have much to say, and it is hard to explain, since you have become dull of hearing.
 For though by this time you ought to be teachers, you have need again for someone to teach you the elementary principles of the oracles of God, and you have come to need milk and not solid food.
 For everyone who partakes only of milk is not accustomed to the word of righteousness, for he is an infant.
 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.
 (Hebrews 5:11-14 NASB)

-What is truly tragic is that these people will never discover the many, many riveting facets of the Scriptures that leave one absolutely enthralled, and even more in awe of the God who planned it down to the last minute detail.
+What is truly tragic is that superficial Christians will never discover the many, many riveting facets of the Scriptures that leave one even more in awe of the God who planned it down to the last minute detail.
 For instance see

 The Seven Feasts of Israel

-The most complete description of the Jewish feasts is found in Leviticus 23, each of which have both a historic and prophetic significance.
-They celebrate a historical event in Israel's past, but also are a prophecy of future events four of which have already come to pass.
-It is important to note that the Feasts that symbolize a sequence of events, were given by God in a set chronological order.
+The most complete description of the Jewish feasts is found in Leviticus 23 each of which have both a historic and prophetic significance.
+They celebrate a historical event in Israel's past but were also are a prophecy of future events four of which have already come to pass.
+It is important to note that the Feasts that symbolize a sequence of events were given by God in a set chronological order.
 Therefore the events that they symbolize will take place in the same exact order.
 I have read way too many interpretations of the Feasts that jump backwards and forwards between them in an effort to make them fit into pre-conceived end time scenarios.
-What we need to do is make the order of the Feasts our guideline to coming events, instead of scrambling them to fit our ideas.
+What we need to do is make the order of the Feasts our guideline to coming events instead of scrambling them to fit our ideas.

 End Notes